itsarvindhere/Sliding-Window/004. Sliding Window Maximum/Notes.md

 So, deque is not [2,1], i is 1, j is 3

 At j, we have 5.
-Because 5 is bigger than all the elements in deque, it means we no longer need any element in the deque since 5 is bigger than all.
+Because 5 is bigger than all the elements that previously we put in deque, it means we no longer need any element smaller than 5 in the deque since they are no longer useful.
 Remember above when we said we only keep the useful numbers.
-Here, as we got a number bigger than all the numbers in deque, then the numbers in deque are of no use now.
+Here, as we got a number bigger than some numbers in deque, then we first remove the smaller numbers from the end of deque and then put the bigger number in deque.

-So, before pushing 5 to the deque, remove all the numbers that are smaller than 5 from the deque.
+So, before pushing 5 to the deque, remove all the numbers that are smaller than 5 from the end of deque.

         Deque now becomes [5]